Qutb Minar, India's Tower of Glory: Separating Facts From Fiction

 There is ample archeological evidence to prove that the concept of minarets existed in several Muslim countries prior to and during the period in which the Qutb Minar was constructed.
 Examples of these include the minaret of the mosque of Ibn Tulun in Cairo; Peer-e-Alamdar tower in Damghan; Chihil Dukhtaran minaret in Isfahan; Semnan minaret; Barsian minaret in Isfahan; Sarban minaret in Isfahan; Gar minaret in Isfahan; Sava minaret in Iran; Vabkent minaret in Bukhara; Uzgen minaret in Kyrgyzstan; Kalyan minaret in Bukhara; Kutlug Timur minaret in Turkmenistan.

-How Come There is No Inscription Regarding the Founder?
+Why There are No Inscriptions Regarding the Founder?

 Kootub Minar near Delhi, c.1830-35